balo85/foundation_paragraphs/README.md

 # Paragraphs
-Define a bunch of custom paragraphs for Zurb Foundation
+Define a bundle of custom paragraphs for Zurb Foundation

 ## Require